gerardroche/sublime-phpunit/README.md

     - Run multiple tests with a multiple selection of test methods
 * Run test-case for the current class-under-test
 * Run last test
-* Switch (and split) test-case and implementation class
+* Switch (and split) test-case and class-under-test
-* Goto to test failure file/line-number
+* Goto to next/previous test failure file/line-number
 * Toggle test report execution format
     - TestDox
     - TAP